AKSW/jekyll-rdf/README.md

 Return the path to the page representing this RdfResource.
 Use it with care.

 ### Resource.covered
-This method is relevant for rendering pages for IRIs containing a fragment identifier (`http://superresource#anchor`).
+This attribute is relevant for rendering pages for IRIs containing a fragment identifier (`http://superresource#anchor`).
-This method returns true for the super-resource (`http://superresource`) if it is actually described in the given knowledgebase.
+This attribute is true for the super-resource (`http://superresource`) if it is actually described in the given knowledgebase.

+### Resource.rendered
+This attribute tells if the respective instance of a resource is rendered within the context of the current site generation.
+Usage: `{% if resource.rendered? %}…{% endif %}`.

 ### Resource.inspect
 Returns a verbose String representing this resource.